ombulabs/mercadopago/README.md

 0.0.1

 First release.
-It's possible authenticate with the MercadoPago APIs, create payments and check payment status.
+It's possible to authenticate with the MercadoPago APIs, create payments and check payment status.

 Copyright